 Graduates pursue social work and related occupations listed in the Medium and Long-term Strategic Skills List (MLTSSL) and in the combined list of eligible skilled occupations such as Social Worker, Community Worker, Welfare Worker, Welfare Centre Manager and Family Support Worker.

-Automotive courses present a career in a growing industry (3.46% projected job growth).
-International students who are passionate about fixing cars will now have a possibility in obtaining their permanent residency status.
+Automotive courses present career in a growing industry (3.46% projected job growth).
+International students who are passionate about fixing cars will now have a possibility of obtaining their permanent residency status.
 The in-demand jobs are automotive electricians and motor mechanics.

 Automotive jobs in the lists are Automotive Electrician, Diesel Motor Mechanic, Motor Mechanic, (General), and Motorcycle Mechanic.